oddmario/code-protection/README.md

 ## Difference between JIT and AOT compilations

 JIT compilers are like the Java VM, the Python interpreter or the C# CIL compiler.
 JIT compilers generate an executable file which contains bytecode.
-On execution, the bytecode is converted by the installed VM (Java VM or .NET Framework for example) into machine code.
+On execution, the bytecode is converted by the installed VM (Java VM or .NET runtime for example) into machine code.

 On the other hand, AOT compilers would generate the machine code in a direct way and you'll be able to execute it without the need for any JIT bytecode interpreters.